-Deed of Postponement process
+The Deed of Postponement process

-A Deed of Postponement is a request for the Council to postpone their charge on a property in relation to the right-to-buy discount.
-It must be made by the solicitor of the leaseholder.
+A Deed of Postponement is a request for the Council to postpone their charges on a property in relation to a Right-to-Buy discount.

-Postponement requests must be made through a solicitor.
+Postponement requests must be made through the solicitor of the leaseholder.

-- The applicant must provide the current market value of the property
+- The applicant must provide the current market value of the property.

 - The applicant must provide evidence for what the money will be used for: